pkdone/practical-mongodb-aggregations-book/src/examples/moderate-examples/restricted-view.md

 db.persons.explain("executionStats").aggregate(pipeline);
 ```

-Now create the new _adults_ view which will automatically apply the pipeline whenever the view is subsequently queried:
+Now create the new _adults_ view, which will automatically apply the aggregation pipeline whenever anyone queries the view:

 ```javascript
 db.createView("adults", "persons", pipeline);
 ```

-Execute a normal MQL query against the view, without any filter criteria, and also observe its explain plan:
+Execute a regular MQL query against the view, without any filter criteria, and also observe its explain plan:

 ```javascript
 db.adults.find();